-The holidays call for lots of chocolate and peppermint, especially when it looks like this Chocolate Peppermint Layer Cake.
-Homemade cake with a marshmallow frosting and candies give this sweet treat a holiday flair.
+The holidays call for lots of chocolate and peppermint, especially when it looks like this Chocolate Peppermint Cake.
+A homemade chocolate cake with a marshmallow frosting and candies will make the holidays sweeter.

 I will never understand people in parking lots.
 The other day we were out shopping.
 The parking lots and stores were busy because everyone else was doing last minute Christmas shopping too.